Elbow BursitisThe SportsMD Editors

 The goal for recovery from an acute athletic injury bursitis is to decrease the inflammation so that the athlete can be pain free and have full range of motion of the elbow.
 The time frame for return to sport will be dependent on how long it takes for the bursitis to heal rather than by how many days the athlete is post-injury.
 Every athlete heals differently.

 The ability for the athlete to safely return to sport will depend on the demands of the sport as well as the demands of the specific position.
-Athletes whose position and sport demands full range of motion of the elbow (softball pitcher) may take longer to return to sport versus an athlete whose position and sport relies more on lower extremity ability and less upper extremity ability (football lineman).
+Athletes whose position and sport demands a full range of motion of the elbow (softball pitcher) may take longer to return to sport versus an athlete whose position and sport relies more on lower extremity ability and less upper extremity ability (football lineman).

-Regardless of the sport, an athlete returning to sport after an acute olecranon bursitis should wear some type of protective padding on the elbow either through a custom-made pad or through a commercial elbow pad.
+Regardless of the sport, an athlete returning to sport after acute olecranon bursitis should wear some type of protective padding on the elbow either through a custom-made pad or through a commercial elbow pad.

 When Can I Return to Play?